 I wanted to share with you a painting project today for a bedroom room.
 As you know our son LOVES flying.
 It’s his passion (and major).
 G is not a pilot, but he also has strong passion for aircraft.
 So we have this airplane room that brings the runway right into the house.
 I don’t have step by step pictures for these two projects because it all depends on your wall and the door you use.
 My dimensions won’t be the same as yours.
 I know your thinking what are you talking about!
 So let me show you.

 Both of these projects are a painting chore and involve some math.
 But I love the outcome!
+We did these projects several years ago when we redecorated his room.
 Here is what you will need to do to make your own runways.
 Don’t be afraid if you mess up, it’s just paint so paint over it and try again!
 Just bring your patience to this project.

 1. Measure your wall so you know your dimensions.